1. Narrow your focus

 Kick and scream into your pillow, write in a journal or channel Beyoncé in a living room dance spectacular.
 Do whatever it takes to release the negativity from your system.

-Sometimes pain is better let out than locked in.
+Pain is better let out than locked in.

 When you are on the brink, it can be easy to focus on the negativity in your life.
 Shift your thought pattern and remember everything for which you are grateful.